kimmiekc/Pymaceuticals-challenge/README.md

 Challenge 5.
 Matplotlib

 ## Note:
-Completed code is located "pymaceuticals_complete.ipynb" Summary analysis is located at the top of the code in "pymaceuticals_complete.ipynb" CSV Files are located in "Pymaceuticals-challenge\data"
+Completed code is located "pymaceuticals_complete.ipynb" <br>
+Summary analysis is located at the top of the code in "pymaceuticals_complete.ipynb" <br>
+CSV Files are located in "Pymaceuticals-challenge\data"

 ## Background